WestWilshireNeuro

 Cervical Dystonia

-Neck pain due to a severe muscle spasm
+Neck pain due to severe muscle spasm.

 Neuromuscular Disorders

-Amyotrophic lateral sclerosis (ALS)
+Amyotrophic Lateral Sclerosis (ALS)

 Progressive nerve disease causing muscle weakness and paralysis.